gmoe/piano_fundamentals/source/chapter2/CH2.7.rst

 .. _CH2.7:

-7. Making Minor Reparis (Voicing and Polishing Capstans)
+7. Making Minor Repairs (Voicing and Polishing Capstans)
 --------------------------------------------------------

 Once you start tuning, you cannot help but get involved in small repairs and